Position: Lecture in Clinical Psychology

 - Hughes, K, Stubbings, D. R., & Limbert, C. (2018).
 What are the perceptions of support staff towards the use of psychotropic pro re nata (PRN) medication in the mental health care setting?
 Cardiff Metropolitan University, Cardiff, United Kingdom, MSc Forensic Psychology Manuscript.

 Dr Stubbings is a registered Practitioner Psychologist with the Health Care Professionals Council, a Chartered Clinical Psychologist with the British Psychological Society and a registered Psychologist with the Australian Healthcare Professionals Regulation Agency.
-In addition to working at Cardiff Metropolitan University, Dr. Stubbings also works in a Low Secure Forensic Mental Health hospital that specializes in the treatment of severe and complex patients detained under the mental health act.
-Research interests include the use of technology in mental health treatment, staff wellbeing, psychotherapy, existential approaches to mental health treatment and quality of life.
-Dr. Stubbings is involved research projects with several external provider including the NHS, Priory Group of Companies and Parkinson’s UK.
+In addition to working at Cardiff Metropolitan University, Dr. Stubbings also works in a Locked Rehabilitation Mental Health hospital that specializes in the treatment of severe and complex patients detained under the mental health act.
+Research interests include existential psychology, psychotherapy, the use of technology in mental health treatment, staff wellbeing, reducing restrictive practices and quality of life.
+Dr. Stubbings is also one of the lead researcher for the Priory Group of Companies, which is the largest provider of mental health services outside of the NHS.